-The UK is a world leader in many areas of education including engineering, science, art and design, business and management, law and finance.
-The UK’s reputation and legacy as a world centre for scientific research makes it a magnet for some of the very best thinkers in the world.
-With only one per cent of the world’s population, the UK is responsible for eight per cent of global scientific publications.
+The UK is a world leader in many areas of education including engineering, science, art and design, business and management, law, and finance.
+So thousands of students from all around the world choose to study in the UK.
+The UK’s reputation and legacy as a world center for scientific research make it a magnet for some of the very best thinkers in the world.
+With only one percent of the world’s population, the UK is responsible for eight percent of global scientific publications.

 The UK education system gives students the freedom to combine courses and subjects from different areas of studies, so you can tailor your degree to your own needs and interest.